Higher-Form Subsystem Symmetry Breaking: Subdimensional Criticality and Fracton Phase Transitions: (3+1)D Isotropic X-Cube Transitions

 \subsubsection{Gauging the diagonal subgroup}

 In this section, extending slightly the work of Ref.~\cite{slagle2019foliated}, we study the model that one obtains upon gauging the diagonal one-form symmetry subgroup of decoupled gauge theory layers, Eq.~\eqref{eqn:diagonaloneform}.
+We find a phase diagram that interpolates between a (3+1)D toric code phase and an X-cube phase (see also Ref.~\cite{muhlhauser2021competing} for related work).
 One novelty of this section over others is that we formulate the theory on a manifold with boundary (see also Ref.~\cite{bulmash2019braiding} for related work in this direction) which we use to make closer contact with the results of \S\ref{subsubsec:gaugingdiagonalquilt}.

 Actually, it is simpler to phrase the discussion in terms of perturbed toric code layers, rather than gauge theory layers, the difference being that in the former we impose Gauss's law energetically, whereas in the latter we impose it as a constraint on the Hilbert space.
 We place these perturbed toric code layers on $M= T^2\times (-\infty,0]$ with a rough $T^2$ boundary (i.e.\ the obvious generalization of the 1d rough boundary in Figure~\ref{fig:TC}) which we take to lie in the xy plane.
 In the bulk, the Hamiltonian is simply\footnote{We could also include the XX and ZZ coupling terms considered in the previous section, as was done for the Ising quilt.
 We have chosen to omit them for clarity.}